devchallenges-io/curriculum/3-javascript/1-javascript/12-async-and-api.md

 ---
 seo:
-  title: "Mastering Asynchronous JavaScript: A Step-by-Step Guide"
+  title: "Asynchronous JavaScript: A Step-by-Step Guide"
   description: "Master asynchronous JavaScript and APIs to create responsive web apps.
 Learn key concepts like Promises and async/await for efficient coding."
 faqs:
   - What is the difference between synchronous and asynchronous programming?